brad-do/nb-miscellany/README.md

 ## pivoting_dataframes.ipynb
 A demonstration of using pandas pivot and pivot_table for pivoting dataframes with strings.

+## process_nonstandard_files.ipynb
+Have an unconventional data file you need to pull into a pandas dataframe?
+Here are two techniques to solve that problem.

 ## python_bingo.ipynb
 A simple and fun way to create bingo cards for all your bingo needs!